ID2223-2024-group2/project/README.md

 The system is batch-inference, although the batches are so frequent it is quite close to real time.
 In order to facilitate this, data needs to be updated frequently and predictions need to be made.
 For this, three pipelines are required:

-* One daily backfill pipeline, which writes the ground truth of the delay values of the day before This ground truth is then later on used to compute the historical performance.
+- One daily backfill pipeline, which writes the ground truth of the delay values of the day before.
+This ground truth is then later on used to compute the historical performance.
-* One hourly feature pipeline, which extracts the latest features for the current hour.
+- One hourly feature pipeline, which extracts the latest features for the current hour.
 In theory, this could and should be run more frequently.
 However, processing times and CI limitations severely limit the ability to run in real time.
-* One hourly prediction pipeline, which performs predictions such that accuracy can be monitored for the past.
+- One hourly prediction pipeline, which performs predictions such that accuracy can be monitored for the past (hindcast) using a separate feature group in Hopsworks.
-Only the pipeline inferences log predictions, the one in the UI is not saved anywhere.
+**Only** these scheduled pipeline predictions are logged, the results of live inferences via the UI are **not** saved anywhere.

 ## UI